CounterpartyXCP/Website/src/content/marketplaces/marketplaces.md

 ---
 title: Marketplaces
 introduction: >
-  These marketplaces let you buy and trade NFTs on the Counterparty network in different ways, from on-chain to cross-chain.
+  These marketplaces let you buy and trade NFTs of the Counterparty ecosystem in different ways, from on-chain to cross-chain.
 marketplaceList:
   - name: Pepe.wtf